Activity Breaks During Meetings

 - A place to express milk: A private room (not a toilet stall or restroom) shall be available for employees to breastfeed or express milk.

 - Education: Employees must be provided with information and resources pertaining to breastfeeding awareness.

 - Staff support: Supervisors are responsible for alerting pregnant and breastfeeding employees about the organization's worksite lactation program and for negotiating policies and practices that will help facilitate each employee's infant feeding goals.

-A sample breastfeeding policy can be found at womenshealth.org, Office of Women's Health, U.S. Department of Health and Human Services.
+A sample breastfeeding policy can be found in the Business Case for Breastfeeding from the HHS Office of Women's Health.

 Healthy Babies, Healthy Businesses

 The March of Dimes' Healthy Babies, Healthy Business program is designed for employers looking to improve pregnancy outcomes within their workforce.
 The cornerstone of the program is My 9 Months, which provides employees with customizable, easy-to-read pregnancy health education online.
 The unique aspect of this information is that it starts with preconception health to get your employees thinking about lifestyle changes before they become pregnant, increasing their chances of a healthy pregnancy and positive birth outcomes.